Sheep-y/Automodchef/Config.md

 So I conveted the original text and rewrote most lines.
 Need to make a stand, leave a mark before our cultures are wiped by a... determinated force.

 Any new text added later will fallback to a win32 coversion api.
 Literally a few lines of work.

+= Logging Level =

+To control logging level, create a text file `Automochef-log.conf` in the same folder as `Automodchef.ini`.
+This file is not automatically created.

+First line controls the log level, which may be Off, Error, Warning, Info (default), or Verbose.
+Second line controls write interval in seconds.
+A non zero value will buffer log entries and write to disk in the background.
+Default 2.

+Log level requires a different file from main config because logging starts at bootstrap, before config file is parsed.